-E – Environment – The E is the ESG is perhaps one of the most important concerns of the 21st century – the environment.
+E is for Environmental: The E is the ESG is perhaps one of the most important concerns of the 21st century – the environment.
 How companies use energy and manage their environmental impact have far-reaching consequences on society and the planet.

-S – Social – The social impact may not be evident right at the onset, but it is an integral part of the ESG framework.
+S is for Social: The social impact may not be evident right at the onset, but it is an integral part of the ESG framework.
 How a company fosters its people and culture will have ripple effects on the broader community.
 Their inclusivity and diversity will pave the way for a sustainable future.

-G – Governance – There are two parts to this criterion.
+G is for Governance: There are two parts to this criterion.
 One is staying ahead of violations, ensuring transparency and industry best practices, and dialogue with regulators.
 The other is the internal system of controls, practices, and procedures to govern and make effective decisions.

 According to the European Green Deal, by 2050, all member states will have circular economies, having achieved net-zero emissions.
 While the European Union (EU) has a head start, the United States also has bold plans to decarbonize the economy and aim for net-zero emissions target by 2050.

 Companies are already experiencing the financial consequences of failing to act on sustainability as many countries have implemented regulations, such as carbon taxes, and the financial and banking sectors have integrated ESG rules into their funding criteria.
 The only way stakeholders can avoid poor lending conditions and exclusion from capital markets is to show evidence of having developed robust sustainability and ESG strategies.